 Cult researcher Carl Raschke reported in a March 1991 article that he coincidentally met Hudson Frew, the Satanism in America co-author at a Berkeley bookstore.
 He stated, “Frew was wearing a five-pointed star, or pentagram, the symbol of witchcraft and earth magic.”

 Fortunately, in recent years, there has been some revisionist push back against FMS skullduggery.
-The “witch hunt narrative” is superbly examined in the following book.
+The “witch hunt narrative” is superbly examined in the book The Witch-Hunt Narrative: Politics, Psychology, and the Sexual Abuse of Children.
 It is based on 15 years of careful research by Ross E. Cheit, professor of public policy and political science at Brown University and his students.
 Cheit shows that almost all daycare cases in their study were based on real evidence of child abuse.
 This book documents how misinformation promulgated by the media and by so-called professionals “led to the public perception of an epidemic of false accusations.”

 Par for the course an excellent video on this topic has been scrubbed from You Tube.
-You can not find any interviews or presentations on You Tube by Ross Cheit.
+You can not find any interviews or presentations on You Tube (or Bitchute) by Ross Cheit.